5 Reasons and a Melody to Take Up Cycling

 2. Beat illness and cycle away from the big C

 According to the experts’, cardiovascular exercise, and especially cycling, is fantastic at warding off illness as well as cancer in particular.

-Research from our Swedish friends show that 30 minutes of exercise a day on a bicycle showed that men and women were 50% less likely to develop cancer than those who didn’t.
-Furthermore people who cycle the same amount of time are half as likely to take sick days compared to those who sit on a sofa and not a saddle.
+Research from our Swedish friends shows that 30 minutes of exercise a day on a bicycle showed that men and women were 50% less likely to develop cancer than those who didn’t.
+Furthermore, people who cycle the same amount of time are half as likely to take sick days compared to those who sit on a sofa and not a saddle.

 3. Turn that frown upside down

-GP’s have been prescribing physical exercise therapy to treat those suffering with depression four-fold over the last 3 years.
-That is because exercise is so widely recognised as a feel-good endorphin releasing method.
+GP’s have been prescribing physical exercise therapy to treat those suffering from depression four-fold over the last 3 years.
+That is because exercise is so widely recognised as a feel-good endorphin-releasing method.
 Peddling away for half an hour is guaranteed to make you feel better.

 4. Stop the ice caps melting!